oryalava/DOWNFLOWGO/README.md

 lava_flow_outline = /Users/path/to_the_lava_flow_outline.shp (line geometry)
 logo = Users/path/to_the_logos.png

+[notes]
+# Credit for background image
+source_img_tif_map_background =  © whatever credit
+# Set motion about data, e.g 'UNVERIFIED DATA - NOT FOR DISTRIBUTION' or 'DONNEES NON VALIDES - NE PAS DIFFUSER' or 0 for nothing
+unverified_data = UNVERIFIED DATA - NOT FOR DISTRIBUTION

 [language]
 # Set the language to EN (English) or FR (French)
 language = EN

 ```
 3) The ```.json``` file for PyFLOWGO:
 For more info go to ```https://github.com/pyflowgo/pyflowgo.git ```